voorloopnul/pipetaxon/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions should be enough to get an instance of pipetaxon running in a ubuntu system.
+By default it have all ranks from NCBI and uses sqlite for database.
+Further instructions on how to setup pipetaxon with different databases and/or custom rank settings are available later in this document.

 ### Prerequisites